kylep/kytrade/README.md

 # Usage

-Show that it's installed correctly:
+Show that the CLI is installed correctly:
 ```
 kt version
 kt